Cyber Essentials: Cyber Essentials Plus

 The same as the basic but with independent validation by an accredited third party.

 Systems are independently tested, and Cyber Essentials is integrated into the organisation's information risk management.

-The cost for the Plus accreditation is dependant on the complexity of the environment but for a simple SME would typically cost be around £1,400 and subject to VAT within the UK.
+The cost for the Plus accreditation is dependent on the complexity of the environment but for a simple SME would typically cost around £1,400 and subject to VAT within the UK.

 IASME has incorporated the Cyber Essentials into the wider IASME information assurance standard.

 As with ISO/IEC 27001, organisations may choose to limit the scope of certification to a certain subset of their business and this must be disclosed on their certificate.